-The genetic counseling graduate program at the University of Pittsburgh is committed to providing cutting edge training in the complex science of genetics while fostering a strong foundation in counseling.
+The MS in Genetic Counseling (MSGC) graduate program at the University of Pittsburgh is committed to providing cutting edge training in the complex science of genetics while fostering a strong foundation in counseling.
 This unique program is constantly evolving to ensure the continued success of graduates entering a dynamic workforce.
 Each year between 10 and 12 students are welcomed into the incoming class to be trained by world-renowned faculty.
 The genetic counseling program is grounded in three important elements: scientific training in human genetics and genomics, comprehensive clinical experience, and understanding the psychological and social aspects of counseling—with an added focus on integrating up to the minute discoveries in genetics and genomics as well as valuable concepts from other academic disciplines.

 The genetic counseling program at the University of Pittsburgh is accredited by the Accreditation Council for Genetic Counseling, Inc., 7918 Jones Branch Drive, Suite 300, McLean, VA 22102; phone: 703-506-7667.
 Our comprehensive program helps students to achieve and often surpass the practice based competencies outlined by the ACGC.

 Please explore our Web site to learn more about what sets our program and our graduates apart!
 We hope you will consider joining our challenging and exciting program.

 Our graduates will be leaders at the center of health care in a future where every health decision will be influenced by genomic information.

 We deliver boundary-spanning education for future genetic counseling professionals in genomics, public health, business and policy and through immersion in diverse health care and research settings.

 The University of Pittsburgh Genetic Counseling Program’s core values are...